Overview

 Zoning Bylaw 3170 Summary

-To support more housing in more places, the District is proposing zoning bylaw changes that would allow up to six units on properties within 400 metres walking distance of key transit routes.
 This proposed change aligns with new provincial legislation (Bill 44), which requires municipalities over 5,000 people to permit small-scale, multi-unit housing in areas previously zoned for single-family or duplex homes.
 It also advances key actions in the Squamish Housing Action Plan, endorsed by Council in 2024.

 Ways To Engage